PlayerGhost/Web-Server-With-Sockets/README.md

 # Web-Server-With-Sockets
-A Web Server implementation using Sockets comunication
+A Web Server implementation using Sockets comunication.